-Note 1 - x = 1 if a call set-up error occurs in the call set-up (Recommendation X.136, § 2.1.1).
+NOTE 1 - x = 1 if a call set-up error occurs in the call set-up (see 2.1.1/X.136).

-Note 2 - x = 1 if a call set-up failure occurs in the call set-up (Recommendation X.136, § 2.2.1).
+NOTE 2 - x = 1 if a call set-up failure occurs in the call set-up (see 2.1.2/X.136).

-Note 3 - outcome totals as specified in Figure 3/X.136.
+NOTE 3 - Outcome totals as specified in Figure 3/X.136.

-Note 4 - s is the number of reset stimuli observed at the boundary (Recommendation X.136, § 3.2.1).
+NOTE 4-s is the number of reset stimuli observed at the boundary (see 3.2.1/X.136). $N{vc-s}$ is the number of virtual circuit seconds observed.

-Note 5 - R is the number of reset events observed (Recommendation X.136, § 3.2.2).
+NOTE 5 - R is the number of reset events observed (see 3.2.2/X.136). $N{VC-s}$ is the number of virtual circuit seconds observed.

-Note 6 - d is the number of premature disconnect stimuli observed at the boundary (Recommendation X.136, § 3.3.1).
+NOTE 6-d is the number of premature disconnect stimuli observed at the boundary (see 3.3.1/X.136). $N{vc-s}$ is the number of virtual circuit seconds observed.

-Note 7 - s is the number of premature disconnect events observed (Recommendation X.136, § 3.3.2).
+NOTE 7-s is the number of premature disconnect events observed (see 3.3.2/X.136). $N{vc-s}$ is the number of virtual circuit seconds observed.

-Note 8 - x = 1 if a call failure occurs in the call clearing (Recommendation X.136, § 4.1).
+NOTE 8 - x = 1 if a call failure occurs in the call clearing (see 4.1/X.136).

-Note 9 - x = 100 if the observation determines the service is available (Recommendation X.137, § 3.1).
+NOTE 9 - x = 100 if the observation determines the service is available (see 3.1/X.137).

-Note 10 - A is the cumulative duration of available states.
+NOTE 10 - A is the cumulative duration of available states.

-F is the number of transitions to unavailable state observed or 1 (Recommendation X.137, Annex A.3).
+F is the number of transitions to unavailable state observed or 1 (see A.3/X.137).

-For each parameter an equation is given for converting multiple observations, $x_i$ , into a sample mean x.
+For each parameter, an equation is given for converting multiple observations, $x_i$ , into a sample mean x.
 In those cases where single observations do not depend on either the length of the observations or the number of bits transmitted, the sample mean is the arithmetic mean.
-In the other cases (throughput capacity, residual error rate, reset stimulus probability, premature disconnect stimulus probability, premature disconnect probability, mean time between service outage) the sample means are calculated with each observation weighted appropriately either by the length of the observation or the number of bits transmitted.
+In the other cases (throughput capacity, residual error ratio, reset stimulus probability, premature disconnect probability, mean time between service outage) the sample means are calculated with each observation weighted appropriately either by the length of the observation or the number of bits transmitted.

 For three of the parameters (call set-up delay, data packet delay and clear indication delay) a formula is given for estimating the variance in the distribution of the parameter.
 Four other parameters (call set-up error probability, call set-up failure probability, call clear failure probability, service availability) are assumed to be binomially distributed and as such the variance and the sample variance contain no additional information about service performance.
-For the remaining six parameters whose individual observations depend on the length of observation or on the number of bits transmitted during the observation (throughput capacity, residual error rate, reset stimulus probability, premature disconnect stimulus probability, premature disconnect probability, mean time between service outage), no formula is given for computing a sample variance.
-In order to evaluate the variability in these parameters a single fixed observation size must be chosen for each parameter.
+For the remaining six parameters whose individual observations depend on the length of observation or on the number of bits transmitted during the observation (throughput capacity, residual error ratio, reset stimulus probability, premature disconnect stimulus probability, premature disconnect probability, mean time between service outage), no formula is given for computing a sample variance.
+In order to evaluate the variability in these parameters, a single fixed observation size must be chosen for each parameter.

 The first step in developing a set of throughput capacity observations is to choose an optimal (or nearly optimal) set of user controllable factor levels $\gamma$ .
-Packet layer window size, data packet length, throughput class, D-bit usage, and inter-packet gaps must all be chosen to maximize the possible throughput.
-Subsection A.2 gives guidance on how these factors may be adjusted to improve throughput.
+Packet layer window size, data packet length, throughput class, D-bit usage, and interpacket gaps must all be chosen to maximize the possible throughput.
+Subclause A.2 gives guidance on how these factors may be adjusted to improve throughput.
 Each observation of throughput capacity is based on the optimal set of factor level $\gamma$ .
 The mean of these observations, weighted by the duration of each observation, yields a single estimate of throughput capacity.